-I was recently asked by one of my WordPress clients to justify fully the text on their website rather than to align left.
+One of my WordPress clients recently asked me for fully justified text on their website rather than to align left.

 Justification (or full alignment or double justification) means that each line in your web page is the same length (except perhaps for the last line), with the text on those lines being spread out to meet a uniform line width and to align with both the left and right margins.